I3ck/giV/README.md

 $ giV
 ```

-`giV` will notify you about necessary parameters
+`giV --help` will notify you about the usage

 Contribute